What is an enterprise SEO audit?

 - Create a single data source.
 Put your website crawl data, Screaming Frog reports, and Google Search Console data into a spreadsheet that will function as your single source of truth while fixing technical issues.

-Your enterprise SEO checklist step 3: Content audit
+Step 3: Content audit

 Auditing a website’s content ensures the right keywords are being targeted, pages are optimized to rank organically, and the content you’ve invested in creating is actually meeting searcher intent.